(Capitalized terms used herein have the meanings set forth in the September 3, 2020 Circular on file at www.SEDAR.com)

 |Both SpinCos||US$ 42,700,000||US$ 48,210,000||US$ 45,455,000|

-These figures should be adjusted upwards by approximately US$3.0M for Tier One and US$6.3M for Sombrero Resources to account for the Adjusted Closing Date Cash amounts that have been transferred to the companies.
+These figures should be adjusted upwards by approximately US$3.0M for Tier One Silver and US$6.2M for Sombrero Resources to account for the Adjusted Closing Date Cash amounts that have been transferred to the companies.

-To calculate an estimated share price for each of the SpinCos, the above figures (after adjustment) should be divided by the 112,340,434 issued shares of each of Tier One and Sombrero Resources.
-The adjusted midpoint figure will be used as the basis to report the estimated value of the distribution of SpinCo shares to US resident shareholders of Auryn to the United States Internal Revenue Service.
+To calculate an estimated share price for each of the SpinCos at the date of the transaction, the above figures (after adjustment) should be divided by the 112,340,434 issued shares of each Tier One Silver and Sombrero Resources.
+The adjusted midpoint figure will be used as the basis to report the estimated value of the distribution of SpinCo shares to US resident shareholdres of Auryn to the United States Internal Revenue Service (IRS).
 The above appraisal amounts are not binding on the IRS nor on any former Auryn shareholder.

-6. When will Tier One and Sombrero Resources be publicly traded on a stock exchange?
+6. When will Tier One Silver and Sombrero Resources be publicly traded on a stock exchange?

 While there can never be any certainty about if and when stock listings will be achieved for any company, both SpinCos are confident that they meet the stated listing requirements for certain designated Canadian stock exchanges and that listings will be achieved in the first half of 2021.

-Both Tier One Metals and Sombrero Resources are active with exploration and permitting efforts.
-News releases and media updates will be posted on the company websites (www.tieronemetals.com, www.sombreroresources.com), and filed on SEDAR.com, where applicable.
+Both Tier One Silver and Sombrero Resources are active with exploration and permitting efforts.
+News releases and media updates will be posted on the company websites (www.tieronesilver.com, www.sombreroresources.com), and filed on SEDAR, where applicable.
 There is an option to subscribe to receive email updates on the websites.

-8. Are the shares of Tier One and Sombrero Resources eligible for RRSP accounts?
+8. Are the shares of Tier One Silver and Sombrero Resources eligible for RRSP accounts?

-This FAQ is as of November 13, 2020 and may be updated from time to time.
+These FAQs are as of May 27, 2021 and may be updated from time to time.